partho5/linkedin_post_automation/README.md

 6. Click "Authorize LinkedIn" to set up OAuth
 7. Enter your OpenAI API key when prompted

-## Automated LinkedIn Posting with run.py (Windows PC)
+## 🎯 One-Click Automation with run.py

-For automated LinkedIn content generation and posting on Windows PC:
+**The easiest way to use this tool on your local PC!** Simply run `python run.py` and everything happens automatically.

 ### Prerequisites
-- Python virtual environment named `linkedin_automation` must be created and activated
-- All dependencies installed in the virtual environment
+- Python 3.8+ installed
-- LinkedIn OAuth and OpenAI API keys configured
+- LinkedIn OAuth and OpenAI API keys configured in `.env` file
+- Internet connection for API calls

+**Note**: The script handles virtual environment and dependencies automatically!

 ### Step 1: Start the Server
 First, activate your virtual environment and start the server: